Technical Details

 Additional Info

-Valve complement: two x ECC82 (pre-amp), two x EL84 (amplifier) / Rewind speed: less than one minute / Audio output power: five watts per channel / Speaker(s): two built in 5″ x 7″ speakers / four-track stereo
+Tube complement: two x ECC82 (pre-amp), two x EL84 (amplifier) / Rewind speed: less than one minute / Audio output power: five watts per channel / Speaker(s): two built in 5″ x 7″ speakers / Four-track stereo